webOSArchive/enyo2-bootplate/README.md

 ## About

-bootplate is a template for a minimal Enyo2 and Onyx web application.
+This bootplate is a template for a minimal Enyo2 and Onyx web application.
 You would normally use this to setup your local environment then go and modify the files to build your own application.

+Enyo2 (aka EnyoJS) was a Javascript framework that had its origins on the Palm/HP TouchPad.
+You can download a Sampler of its capabilities from the [enyo2-sampler](https://github.com/codepoet80/enyo2-sampler) repo, or view it online via [webOS Archive](http://www.webosarchive.com/enyo2sampler).

+You can learn more about legacy webOS at [webOS Archive](http://www.webosarchive.com/) or by exploring my other repos.

 ## Downloading